vasilvestre/sf-test/.junie/guidelines.md

   ```

 ### Dependency Injection Configuration
-- Use the #[Autowire] attribute for dependency injection
+- Only use the #[Autowire] attribute when the type hint alone isn't sufficient for Symfony to determine which service to inject
 - Example:
   ```php
   use Symfony\Component\DependencyInjection\Attribute\Autowire;